dgroomes/stackoverflow-look-back/README.md

   a good reason).
 And there is a way to work around this problem anyway: inject a script element into the page itself from a content script.
 See [this StackOverflow question and answer](https://stackoverflow.com/q/20499994).
 * The `let that = this` trick I have to use in the ES6 classes is a bit disappointing... how else could this code be designed?
 Is there an idiomatic ES6 class way?
 Or this a quirk of classes?
+Answer: no, see [this SO question](https://stackoverflow.com/q/38730692).
+  Update 2: well, in all cases arrow functions actually solve my problem (not sure if that's a good thing but I'll take it)!
 * One of the significant changes of Chrome's Manifest V3 over Manifest V2 is the [Action API unification](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#action-api-unification)